cristeahub/hvilkenukeerdet/README.md

 ## How?

-Simply run `uke` in your terminal!
+Simply run `uke` in your terminal to get the current week number!

+#### Week number range

+If you want to know what dates a given week number includes, simply run `uke <week_number>` and you will get this year's dates for that week number.

 ## Installation